Flickdm/tianocore-wiki.github.io/Fmp-Capsule-Dependency-Introduction.md

 # Fmp Capsule Dependency Introduction

 ## Introduction

 There are situations where a platform may have separately updatable firmware components (e.g. motherboard, BMC, EC, etc.) and in some cases, there may be dependencies among them.
 For instance, FWx requires FWy to be at least version 2.0 to install.
 Today, we don’t have a way to express that in our infrastructure.
 Fmp capsule dependency attempts to add that capability through minor changes in the FMP capsule as well as a minor enhancement to FmpDxe driver and FmpDeviceLib.
 Capsule Dependency is an incremental change of FMP capsule (Signed Capsule) to evaluate the capsule’s version dependency requirement is satisfied or not before applying the update.
 Full feature is defined in UEFI Spec 2.8.

 ## Implementation Details

 ### Updated Capsule Update Work Flow

 ![Figure 1](https://github.com/tianocore/tianocore.github.io/wiki/images/Fmp-Capsule-Dependency-Capsule-Update-Workflow.JPG)

 #### Last Attempt Status Extension

 Extend ESRT status information to express if a capsule could not applied because its dependency could not be satisfied.
 > `#define LAST_ATTEMPT_STATUS_ERROR_UNSATISFIED_DEPENDENCIES 0x00000008`

 #### Dependency Evaluation

 Dependency evaluation process is a cross check between the capsule data and all existing FMP protocal instances in system.

 - Check 1 : Validate platform exsiting Fmp Images' version to satisfy the dependency expression in capsule image.
 - Check 2 : Validate the capsule image version to satify all the platform existing Fmp images' dependency expression.

 #### FmpDeviceLib Extension

 To support the Dependency Evaluation Check 2, Fmp device must have the capability to save its own dependency expression and provide the dependency expression to Fmp DXE driver.
 The parameter `Image` of `FmpDeviceSetImage` and `FmpDeviceGetImage` function is extended to contain the dependency expression op-codes.
 ![Figure 2](https://github.com/tianocore/tianocore.github.io/wiki/images/Fmp-Capsule-Dependency-FmpDeviceLib-Extension.jpg)

 1. `FmpDeviceSetImage` is responsible for retrieving the dependency from the parameter `Image` and saving it to a protected storage.
 2. `FmpDeviceGetImage` is responsible for retrieving the dependency from the storage where `FmpDeviceSetImage` saves dependency and combining it with the Fmp Payload Image into one buffer which is returned to the caller.
 This dependency will be populated into `EFI_FIRMWARE_IMAGE_DESCRIPTOR` and used for Dependency Evaluation Check 2.
 3. `FmpDeviceGetAttributes` must set the bit `IMAGE_ATTRIBUTE_DEPENDENCY` to indicate the Fmp device has dependency expression associcated with the Fmp image and supports Fmp Capsule Dependency feature.

 ## Enable Fmp Capsule Dependency

-### How to enable capsule dependency feature for an Fmp Device:
+### How to enable capsule dependency feature for an Fmp Device

 Please refer to the following sample code which uses EFI variable as the storage of Fmp dependency op-codes.
 Notice: The EFI variable must be locked before EndOfDxe.
 If no such implementation, only Dependency Evaluation Check 1 is supported.

 #### 1. FmpDeviceSetImage

 ```c
 EFI_STATUS
 SaveFmpDependencyToStorage (